Mathématique: Chapter 45

 Telford looks away.

-Still looking away, his head angled down, Telford says, “Kiva is— Kiva has decided—that it’s going to be me.
-It’s going to be me who does it.”
-Even now, even holding the thing in his hands, he cannot say what it is he means.
+His head angled down, Telford says, “Kiva is— Kiva’s decided that it’ll be me who does it.”
+Even now, even holding the thing in his hands, he can’t say what he means.

 “You don’t understand,” Telford whispers.